MassMatsu/omnifood/README.md

 - Navigation
 - Hero
+- Featured in
+- How it works
+- Meals (and list of diets)
+- Testimonials + Gallery
+- Pricing
 - Features
-- How it works
-- Dates
-- Meals
 - CTA
-- Pricing
-- Gallery
-- Testimonials
-- Featured in
 - Footer